SM 32x325 [2xM8] / N52 - magnetic roller

 - Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-- Potential hazard to health from tiny fragments of magnets can be dangerous, in case of ingestion, which becomes significant in the context of children's health.
-Furthermore, small elements of these magnets have the potential to hinder the diagnostic process when they are in the body.
+- Health risk to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the context of children's health.
+It's also worth noting that miniscule components of these devices can be problematic in medical diagnosis after entering the body.

 Handle Neodymium Magnets with Caution